LABORATORY ANIMAL USE IN BELGIUM

 Each year, more than 500.000 laboratory animals are used in Belgium for various scientific and educational purposes.
 However, the use of laboratory animals is challenged due to ethical, economic and scientific concerns.
 Moreover, the legislation on the use of laboratory animals has become more stringent over the past years.
 According to EU Directive 2010/63, animals may only be used for scientific or educational purposes if no alternative is available.
 This directive was transposed into the Belgian Royal Decree (RD) on the protection of laboratory animals (29 May 2013).
 This RD is the responsibility of the Animal Welfare Departments, and is implemented on a regional level.
 In order to better comply with this legislation, the RE-Place project has been initiated.

-An extensive overview of the available knowledge will:
+An up-to-date inventory of the available knowledge will:

-- Promote the use of NAMs and thus lead to an increased use ;
+- Promote the use of NAMs leading to an increased use thereof;

-- Allow the identification of knowledge gaps, and more efficient allocation of future funding.
+- Allow the identification of knowledge gaps, and hence support future funding.

 Through this initiative scientists and organisations will be able to:

-- Connect with peers and exchange experience on the use of NAMs ;
+- Connect with peers and exchange experience on NAMs;

 - Application of human stem cell-derived myocardial cells in the safety evaluation of medicines in development - Ivan Kopljar (Janssen Farmaceutica) Download here (979.63 KB)